MISSION: IMPOSSIBLE - GHOST PROTOCOL

 This, the fourth instalment, is generally reckoned to have reinvigorated the franchise after a couple of missteps.

-Fair enough, but this film is far from perfect, even if it does provide the template for the two much better films to follow.
+Fair enough, but this film is far from perfect, even if it does provide the template for the two much better films which immediately followed.

-It divides very clearly into three acts, set in Moscow, Dubai, and Mumbai, and without the middle of these and the gobsmacking stunt work up the Burj Khalifa, the film’s problems would be much more evident.
+It divides very clearly into three acts, set in Moscow, Dubai, and Mumbai, and without the middle of these and the extraordinary stunt work up the Burj Khalifa, the film’s problems would be much more apparent.

-For starters, the IMF team here is rather lacklustre.
-Luther is scarcely present, and instead we have Jeremy Tenner and Paula Patton.
+For starters, the IMF team we have here is rather lacklustre.
+Luther is scarcely present, and instead we have Jeremy Renner and Paula Patton.
 Neither brings much to the party notwithstanding that the latter does look stunning in a green dress in Mumbai.

-The villain is deadly dull (especially compared with Philip Seymour Hoffman in the previous outing), and it’s beyond ridiculous that Ethan has so much trouble overcoming him physically.
+The villain is deadly dull (especially compared with Philip Seymour Hoffman in the previous outing), and it’s beyond ridiculous that Ethan has so much trouble overcoming him physically in their climactic fight.

 A weird aspect of this story is that the team are remarkably unsuccessful in everything they try: the Kremlin mission has to be aborted, the Dubai plan goes totally wrong, and in Mumbai they fail to stop the missile launch.
 It all adds to a lack of momentum.

-We get a prolonged final scene the only point of which is to let us know that Ethan's wife is still alive.
-I can't help thinking that this reveal might have been very effective if it had been delayed to the climax in Kashmir in 'Mission: Impossible – Fallout'.
-It's implausible that having gone to all that effort to protect her Ethan then lets the cat out of the bag by telling Renner that he doesn't have to beat himself up over failing to protect her - let him suffer!
+After the villain is defeated we get a prolonged final scene the only point of which is to let us know that Ethan's wife is still alive.
+I can't help thinking that this reveal would have been much more effective if it had been delayed to the climax in Kashmir in 'Mission: Impossible – Fallout'.
+And it's silly that having gone to all that effort to protect her, Ethan then lets the cat out of the bag to Renner, all because Ethan doesn't want Renner to beat himself up over failing to protect her.
+It's a bummer of an ending.

 Comments